Introduction / History

 The Mech settled centuries ago in the sub-Himalayan regions of Assam and West Bengal.
 They are members of the Mongoloid race, who moved from the north into southwestern China.
 Most eventually migrated into Burma and Indonesia, but a branch of the tribe remained in India.
 Today, the Mech build their villages in the forests and hills of Darjeeling, Jalpaiguri, and Cooch-Behar districts.
 Related to the Bodo and Kachari, they speak Bodo, a branch of the Sino-Tibetan language family.

-While living under Brahman influence, the Mech embraced Hinduism and took Hindu surnames for themselves.
+While living under Brahmin influence, the Mech embraced Hinduism and took Hindu surnames for themselves.
 An ancient tradition claims that the Mech are descendants of the god Shiva ("the destroyer").
 Although they have mixed with other peoples, they have retained social class divisions, or septs.
 These include classes of priests, warriors, and farmers.
 The divisions are not to be mistaken for castes, as there is no prohibition against intermarriage or eating together.

 The Mech are very hospitable, friendly people.
 They are amiable, intelligent, and honest.
 Although they have an ancient history of being headhunters, they are free from arrogance, revenge, and cruelty.
 The Mech marry within their own tribe and within any of their septs.
 Women are forbidden to engage in any premarital sexual activity, and any sexual offenses are heavily punished.
 Husbands generally have great respect for their wives, who have absolute control over the household affairs and are consulted in all family and social matters.
 Most households consist of extended families, as the sons bring their wives home after marriage.
 Fathers are responsible for training their sons in economic skills, and mothers train their daughters in household duties.

-In the early 1900's, the Mech were nomadic people, practicing swidden ("slash and burn") agriculture.
+In the early 1900s, the Mech were nomadic people, practicing swidden (slash and burn) agriculture.
 There were few people and much land; thus, this type of erratic agriculture did not affect the country at all.
 Now, however, with growing populations in the region, they have become permanent farmers, using bulls and plows in their cultivation of the soil.
 Rice is their principal cash crop, but they are experts in growing the areaca nut and betel leaves, two powerful stimulants.
 Recently, they have begun to grow maize as an additional food supplement.

 The Mech have a close affinity with the earth, referring to it as the "human mother."
 Harvests cannot be fruitful, they believe, without first worshiping the Great Mother through offering an animal sacrifice and performing the ritual dance.

 The Mech religious beliefs are a blend of animism (belief that non-human objects have spirits) and Hinduism.
-Like many primitive tribes, their idea of gods developed from the concept of "dynamism" or "power."
+Like many tribes, their idea of gods developed from the concept of "dynamism" or "power."
 Anything that appeared to possess superhuman power was regarded as an object of worship.
 The Mech worshipped-and still worship-the rivers, forests, celestial bodies, snakes, and certain plants.
 Tree-worship is an important custom, for every tree is a symbol of life.
 The Mech believe that trees have souls like their own and that the tree-soul is capable of being transferred to humans and animals.
 The great god of the Mech-the Bathou (the Euphorbia plant)-is worshipped in every Mech household.
 Most of the ancient Mech gods now have Vedic names but have retained the old, animistic qualities.